charliecalvert/CloudNotes/Assignments/React/ReactEsLint.md

     Please make a selection:

 You should choose **Install EsLintRc and Prettier**, which is option **a**.
 This will install eslint and prettier files in the current working directory (cwd).
 You can achieve the same effect by choosing c, d, e and f from the menu.

+Usually, no harm is done if you install eslint and prettier multiple times.

 ## Video